Chart Color Schemes

 Employment performance in Sunnybank Hills has been below expectations when compared to most other areas nationally

-In contrast, Greater Brisbane saw employment growth of 4.4% and a decrease in unemployment by 0.4 percentage points.
-Statewide, Queensland's employment contracted by 0.23% between Sep-24 and Sep-25, with an unemployment rate of 4.2%.
-Nationally, the unemployment rate was 4.5%, with employment growth of 0.26%.
-Jobs and Skills Australia forecasts national employment to grow by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Sunnybank Hills' employment mix suggests local growth of approximately 6.6%% over five years and 13.6% over ten years, though this is a simple extrapolation for illustrative purposes only.
+Over June 2024 to June 2025, employment increased by 1.9%, while labour force grew by the same percentage, keeping unemployment flat.
+In contrast, Greater Brisbane saw employment growth of 4.4% and a fall in unemployment by 0.4%.
+Jobs and Skills Australia forecasts national employment growth at 6.6% over five years and 13.7% over ten years.
+Applying these projections to Sunnybank Hills' employment mix suggests local growth could be around 6.6%% over five years and 13.6% over ten years, though this is a simple extrapolation for illustrative purposes only and does not consider localized population projections.

 Frequently Asked Questions - Employment